Halifax Town Hall: Ground floor

 The ground floor is paved with stone, encaustic tiles and marble.
 The old Halifax coat of arms is carved on the walls, and the new, College-of-Heralds-approved 1948 coat of arms appears in mosaic on the floor.
-There are plaques listing mayors, freemen, town clerks and recorders on the walls, and the room contains the Prince of Wales chair, made for the future Edward VII in 1863, carved with the royal arms and Halifax arms.
+There are plaques listing mayors, freemen, town clerks and recorders on the walls, and the room contains the Prince of Wales chair, made for the future Edward VII in 1863, carved with the Royal coat of arms of the United Kingdom and Halifax arms.

 The Calderdale coat of arms is carved above the doors, and above the doors painted ribs connect with the gallery balustrade above.
 The Committee Room with its decorated plaster ceiling leads off the ground floor hall.

 Gallery and upper hall

 The balustrade is decorated with ironwork and the face of John the Baptist, because Halifax possibly means "holy face".
 There is a second gallery of doorways here, with decorative plaster panels above, and fluted pilasters between.
 There are repetitions of the "H" motif.
 Between the tops of the doors and the glass ceiling coving are cherubs supporting devices for England, Northern Ireland, Scotland and Wales.
 One wall is mirrored to make the hall look longer, and all the arches have carvings above, representing the industry, the arts and law.
 There are photographs of past and present mayors of Calderdale on the wall.